urbic/psylla/README.md

-# Psyche
+# Psylla

-This is Psyche, extensible and embeddable Psi implementation written in Java.
+This is Psylla, extensible and embeddable Psi implementation written in Java.

 Psi is scriptable interpretive PostScript-like programming language.